-The energy smart meter rollout is well underway, with more than 12 million devices already in homes — find out if upgrading to a smart meter will save you money on your energy bills
+The energy smart meter rollout is well underway, with around 16 million devices already in homes — find out if upgrading to a smart meter will save you money on your energy bills

 When “savings” and “smart meters” are mentioned together as a reason to upgrade your meter, there are generally two different savings being referenced:

 - Savings on your energy consumption

 While the two are of course linked, the question is how much would you save on either if you changed from a standard meter to an energy smart meter?

 Uswitch takes a look at the research available to help answer that question.